Last Updated on

-No one will guess this delicious No Bake Chocolate Coconut Slice is healthy!
-A great all-rounder snack that’s great for sharing as it’s vegan, nut free, gluten free and refined sugar free.
+No one will guess this delicious Chocolate Coconut Slice is healthy!
+A no bake snack that’s great for sharing as it’s vegan, nut free, gluten free and refined sugar free.
 You’ll love how easily this chocolate coconut slice comes together.

 I’m an avid snacker from way back.
 I’ve never been able to master getting all the way to my next meal without a little something to nosh on in between.